IlexisTheMadcat/LexisPosingSystem/README.md

 10) To finalize the setup, link the posing system to your player avatar. \
     There are 4 mini-steps shown here.
     ![image](https://github.com/user-attachments/assets/c394a864-1153-4919-983a-1dbf448402f5)
+11) Cleanup time!
+Search "Cylinder 1 (approx)" in the hierarchy search bar and turn all those off to hide the approximation preview handles on the player model as they aren't used.
+To hide (or unhide) the system, toggle the "Puppet Avatar Container" object.
+The system will not automatically toggle on things that aren't supposed to be toggled off.
 If you have Gesture Manager installed via VCC, you can press play to test the posing system.
 If your avatar has special components like Modular Avatar or VRCFury anywhere in its hierarchy, check important notes in the [contents](https://github.com/IlexisTheMadcat/LexisPosingSystem/tree/main?tab=readme-ov-file#lexisposingsystem-documentation) to resolve potential issues.

 # Usage
 When you load into a world, you will experience a large lag spike as everything loads in.
 This is normal.